bradenmacdonald/quantity-math-js/README.md

 - Implement more mathematical operations like division and exponentiation.
 - Add support for angular units, including converting radians to degrees and treating "angle" as a dimension, to avoid ambiguities with units like "rpm" and "Hz".
 - Consider adding support for additional units (radiation, angles, more non-SI units).

+## Non-features / Non-goals

-Note that this library generally tries _not_ to support units that can be considered deprecated (like "bar", "dram", "furlong", "league", "poise"), etc. or that are ambiguous (like "ton", "gallon", etc.).
+This library generally tries _not_ to support units that can be considered deprecated (like "bar", "dram", "furlong", "league", "poise", etc.) or that are ambiguous (like "ton", "gallon", etc.).

+## Running tests

+To run the tests, code formatter, linter, etc. you need to use [Deno](https://deno.com/).
+The commands are standard:

+    deno lint
+    deno fmt
+    deno test